OI-wiki/i18n/docs/tools/editor/geany.md

 ### Set File Template

-Create a new folder `templates/files` under configuration directory, where files inside are template files.
-Restart Geany, and you will find `File -> New (With Template)` in menubar.
+Create a new folder `templates/files` under configuration directory, with template files inside.
+Restart Geany, and you will find `File -> New (With Template)` in menu bar.

 The current configuration file path can be found in the second and third line of `Help -> Debug Message`.